TangentFoxy/Pop.Box/docs/Elements.md

 Elements are the core of Pop.Box.

-Once `pop` has been required, you can create Elements and interact with them.
+Once `pop` has been required, you can create elements and interact with them.
 Most elements can be created like this: `local box = pop.box(...)`

 However, if an element's name clashes with a function name used in Pop.Box, you